Fishing tips for beginners

 Check the weather

-While you can catch fish during any weather conditions, an overcast day has been known to be one of the best conditions to have a successful trip.
+While you can catch fish during any weather conditions, an overcast day has been known to be one of the best conditions to have success.

 Make sure you have food and something to keep you hydrated as it may take a while before you catch something.

-Fishing does not have to be an expensive hobby and it is a great way to relax and spend time with your family or to enjoy some quiet time on your own.
+Fishing does not have to be an expensive hobby.
+It is a great way to relax and spend time with your family or to enjoy some quiet time on your own.
 Have patience and remember - practice makes perfect.